 The most important thing is to tell someone.
 Stalking thrives on secrecy – if people know they can help to keep you safe.
 You can contact the National Stalking Helpline for advice about your options and safety planning.
 To report incidents to the police, call 101, but if you ever feel in danger, call 999 immediately.

-If you can, try to keep a log of any incidents and any evidence you may have is will help us to see that these are not isolated incidents and the pattern of behavior.
+If you can, try to keep a log of any incidents and any evidence you may have is will help us to see that these are not isolated incidents and the pattern of behaviour.
 But, please remember that you do not need to have made a log, or have collected evidence to make a report to the police or get help.

 Other useful information